 The course of the organization has been one of continuing expansion.
 Election to membership in Pi Kappa Lambda has been indicative of superior attainment in music, together with the personal qualifications pertaining to an outstanding exponent of the art.

 The Beta Pi Chapter at the Eastman School of Music was established in 1966.
 After a brief lapse, the chapter was re-established in 2013.
-The current chapter president is Alden Snell, Associate Professor of Music Teaching and Learning, and the secretary/treasurer is Christina Crispin, Assistant Director of Admissions.
+The current chapter president is Mara Culp, Assistant Professor of Music Teaching and Learning, and the secretary/treasurer is Lindsay Baker, Instructor of Opera.